Pop Culture Madness!

 Mouseketeers: M-O-U-S-E!" - Mickey Mouse Club

-Edward R. Murrow asked Jonas Salk who owned the patent to the polio vaccine, his response was "Well, the people, I would say... there is no patent.
-Could you patent the sun?"
+Edward R. Murrow asked Jonas Salk, who owned the patent to the polio vaccine, and his response was, “Well, the people, I would say… there is no patent.
+Could you patent the sun?”

 1955 Pop Culture History

-In 1948, Swiss engineer George de Mestral took his dog on a hike.
-When he got home, he noticed there were many burrs on the dog.
+1948 Swiss engineer George de Mestral took his dog on a hike.
+When he got home, he noticed many burrs on the dog.
 He examined one under the microscope.
-He noticed that the burrs had small hooks that enabled them to cling to the soft fur.
-De Mestral patented Velcro in 1955.
+He noticed the burrs had small hooks that enabled them to cling to the soft fur.
+George de Mestral invented Velcro (patent #2,717,437).

 TV remote control became public.